jorgeferminrl/js-master/README.md

 04 - Constants - Like a variable, but its value cannot change

 05 - Operators and data type - Explanation of JS operators and data types using variables

+06 - Conditionals - AND, OR, NOT EQUAL; Greather than, Less than, Greather equal, Less equal